Voices ensures that New Americans in the Teton region are connected and engaged.

 Our story begins…

-In the first days of the COVID-19 pandemic, 7 immigrant leaders stepped up to ensure their communities had access to public health information and financial resources.
-Voices JH was born from the commitment and work of Blanca Moye, Ellie Perez, Nicolae Botan, Marcela Badillo, Miriam Morillon, Roney de la Cruz, and Tina Babis.
+In the first days of the COVID-19 pandemic, 7 New American locals stepped up to ensure their communities had access to public health information and financial resources.

 Our Values

-Voices’ values are drawn from words around the world that are untranslatable to English.
+Voices’ values are drawn from words around the world that are untranslatable.

-• We keep our promise to always amplify the voices of immigrants in our community.
+• We keep our promise to always provide the space for New Americans to engage in our community.
 We strive to keep our word, to be honest with our capacity and to communicate impact.

 • We are one interconnected community.
 “You are my other me.
 If I do harm to you, I do harm to myself.
 If I love and respect you, I love and respect myself.”
-We believe that by empowering immigrants as one of the most marginalized communities in our region, we can uplift the whole community.
+We believe that by connecting and engaging New Americans in our region, we can uplift the whole community.

 • We practice bringing about balance within ourselves by aiming to develop compassion and self care through a process of reconciliation.
 We aim to heal within our relationships through mutual responsibility, dialogue and forgiveness, and we center conflict resolution and mediation.
 We strive to be a facilitator of Ho’oponopono to heal divides in our community.